ValentineFernandes/DentalClinic-Website/README.md

 </div>

 # Features
-✅ This is a website where user can take appointment if they have a tooth-acke .<br/> ✅ This website is mobile friendly.
+✅ If you have a toothache, you can schedule an appointment on this website.<br/> ✅ This website is compatible with mobile devices.

 # Technologies used
 <img src="https://img.shields.io/badge/HTML5-FF3300?style=for-the-badge&logo=html5&logoColor=white">